xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

 .. figure:: images/hardware_setup.png
    :align: center

-   Hardware Setup for GPIO Ethernet Combo Application Demo
+   Hardware Setup for the GPIO and Ethernet Application Demo

 Import and Build the Application